PrateekRajput12/Elearning/Readme.md

 # 8 Created Get lectures and courses
 - created get all courses and get course by id and the get lectures
 - for get lectures we used isAuth if searched or fetched by user return subscribed lectures and if admin then all lectures of that course

+# 9 Created delete course and delete lecture
+- created both
+- with some different logic
+- in this we use unlink , rm , promisify and other things while deleting lectures and many